sarkar10425/Rat-In-A-Maze/README.md

 # Rat-In-A-Maze
-It is a simple react application that helps to visualize all the possible paths in Rat in a maze problem when there are certain obstacles the the grid and the rat has to reach the cheese.
+* So I created a simple web app that shows all the path from top left to bottom right for a maze with obstacles.

+* The constraints are :

+*1 Rat can't go outside the maze
+*2 Rat can't pass through the red cell
+*3 Rat can go 1 step (up, down, right, left) at a time.

+* The app is built with ReactJs.